-In This Section See Page
+In This Section

+See Page

-The Plan at a Glance
+The Plan at a Glance 1

-Edelman Financial Engines 3
+Alight Financial Advisors 3

-Participating in the Plan
+Participating in the Plan 4

-How the Plan Works
+How the Plan Works 4

 Automatic Enrollment Process 5

 Vesting 7

-Receiving a Distribution
+Receiving a Distribution 9

 Your Contributions 10

-Your Contribution Amounts 11
+Your Contribution Amounts

 Effect on Other Benefits

-Eligible Base Pay for Determining MMA 401(k) Savings & Investment : Plan
+Eligible Base Pay for Determining MMA 401(k) Savings & Investment Plan

 Contributions

 IRS Limit on Pay

 Maximum Contributions

 Minimum Contributions

-Catch-up Contributions
+Catch-up Contributions.

-Roth 401(k) Contributions

-Rollovers into the Plan
+Roth 401(k) Contributions Rollovers into the Plan

 In-Plan Roth Conversions

 Maximum Number of In-Plan Roth Conversions

 Taxes on Distributions from In-Plan Roth Conversion Accounts

-Company Matching Contributions 36
+Company Matching Contributions

-Breaks in Service 37
+Breaks in Service

 Rehires

 Transfers from Non-Participating MMA and Marsh McLennan

-Leave of Absence 38
+Leave of Absence

-Investing Your Account Balance 38
+Investing Your Account Balance

 How Company Matching Contributions Are Invested

 Special Company Contributions

 Changing Investment Direction of Future Contributions

 Moving Money Among Funds

 Your Investment Options

-Learning More About the Funds

-Limit on Number of Funds
+Learning More About the Funds Limit on Number of Funds

 Outside Investments

+Making Investment Elections

+Automatic Rebalancing

 No Investment Election

 Responsibility for Investment Decisions and Performance

 Investing In Marsh & McLennan Companies Stock

-How Your Account Is Valued
+How Your Account Is Valued 50

-Prices Used To Value Stock 51
+Prices Used To Value Stock

-Fees For Investment Changes 51

-Dividends on Marsh & McLennan Companies Shares and Stock Voting Rights In-Service Withdrawals
+Fees For Investment Changes Dividends on Marsh & McLennan Companies Shares and Stock Voting Rights

+In-Service Withdrawals

-Qualifying for an In-Service Withdrawal 55
+Qualifying for an In-Service Withdrawal

 Requesting an In-Service Withdrawal

 Check Delivery

-Redepositing My Withdrawals

-Taxes on Withdrawals
+Redepositing My Withdrawals Taxes on Withdrawals

 Financial Hardship Withdrawals

-Approval 61

 Taxes on Financial Hardship Withdrawals

 How to Apply

 Check Delivery

-Loans
+Loans .
+62

-Comparison with Withdrawals -
+Comparison with Withdrawals .62

 Loan Terms

 Maximum Number of Loans

 Available Loan Amount

 Loan Repayment Summary

-Applying for a Loan
+Applying for a Loan Loan Defaults

-Loan Defaults

 Consequences of Loan Default

 Requesting a Loan

 Home Purchase Loan

-Loan Taxes
+Loan Taxes .
+68

-Available Loan Amounts
+Available Loan Amounts .69

 Loan Repayments

 Repaying Loan When Not Working

-Leaving the Company
+Leaving the Company .73

-Leaving Your Money in the Plan
+Leaving Your Money in the Plan .74

 Taxes When Taking a Distribution

-Reporting a Change in Address
+Reporting a Change in Address .
+77

-How Benefits Are Paid
+How Benefits Are Paid .78

-Direct Deposit
+Direct Deposit .
+80

 Distribution Delivery

 Stock Distributions

 Resale Restrictions

-When Benefits Are Paid
+When Benefits Are Paid .
+81

-Automatic Distributions 81
+Automatic Distributions

-Required Minimum Distributions of Roth Balance 82
+Required Minimum Distributions

-Requesting a Required Minimum Distribution 82
+Requesting a Required Minimum Distribution

-Taxes on Required Minimum Distributions 83
+Taxes on Required Minimum Distributions .83

 Applying for Benefit .
 83

 Spouse Consent .
 84

 Rollovers Out of the Plan .
 84

 How to Apply for a Rollover

 Distributions Including Outstanding Loans .
 85

 How Benefits Are Taxed .
 85

-Effect on Your Paycheck
+Effect on Your Paycheck .85

 Taxes When Taking a Distribution

-Tax Treatment of an In-Kind Distribution of Marsh & McLennan Companies Stock. .
-87
+Tax Treatment of an In-Kind Distribution of Marsh & McLennan Companies Stock

 In Case of Divorce

-In Case of Your Death .
-91
+In Case of Your Death .91

 Choosing a Beneficiary

 Changing a Beneficiary

 Who Gets Your Benefit

 How the Benefit Is Paid

-How to Apply for a Benefit

-When a Benefit Is Paid Taxes
+How to Apply for a Benefit When a Benefit Is Paid

+Taxes

 Merged Plans

 Plan Spin-off or Merger .
 95

-Account Information .
-95
+Account Information .96

-Account Updating
+Account Updating .97

-Account Statements .
-97
+Account Statements

-Miscellaneous .
-97
+Miscellaneous .97

 Account and Investment Management Fees .
 97

 Glossary .
-98
+99